 This is acknowledged by Byron & Wattendberg and Havre et al, the latter recognising the fundamental challenge of the design: “ideally, a visual metaphor facilitates discovery by presenting data in an intuitive, easy way that lets users interpret the presentation and data without undue strain.
 Further, the visualization should not mislead the user”.

-Alberto Cairo, a former professor who taught online graphics and was a succesful graphics director at El Mundo Online, takes a hardline view describing it as “one of the worst graphics the New York Times have published – ever!”, explaining that our knowledge of the science of cognitive psychology shows the brain is unable to handle overly complex graphics of this nature without sufficient context.
-In the article referred to above, Gert Neilsen continues to ask if the graph is “too sexy for its own good?” raising a number of technical aspects that undermine the accuracy or readibility of the data points and theme shapes.
+Alberto Cairo, who taught online graphics and was a successful graphics director at El Mundo Online, takes a hardline view describing it as “one of the worst graphics the New York Times have published – ever!”, explaining that our knowledge of the science of cognitive psychology shows the brain is unable to handle overly complex graphics of this nature without sufficient context.
+In the article referred to above, Gert Neilsen continues to ask if the graph is “too sexy for its own good?” raising a number of technical aspects that undermine the accuracy or readability of the data points and theme shapes.

 Visualisation is an optimisation problem.
 It is about communicating or conveying data in as effective a way as possible, squeezing the maximum value and purpose out of every design variable to achieve and maintain engagement through aesthetic appeal whilst enabling accurate insight to be drawn from the data displayed.